SIM Content Enhancement Professional Developer

 I have been working with SIM and CE Routines for over 6 years.
 I have been both a practitioner and a lead in the classroom, at school level and division level.
 I have been working towards the SIM CE Professional Developer badge for three years.

-erin_woodby About 3 years ago
+erin_woodby Almost 4 years ago